mc-imperial/gpuverify/Documentation/developer_guide.rst

 code for this.
 At run time ``gvtester.py`` will check there is no conflict between the GPUVerify error codes and REGEX_MISMATCH_ERROR.

-To add an error code simply add it to the ErrorCodes class in ``GPUVerify.py``.
+To add an error code simply add it to the ``ErrorCodes`` class in ``GPUVerifyScript/error_codes.py``.
 Make sure your new error code has a value larger than existing error codes.
 There is no need to regenerate the baseline unless you've changed the testsuite in some way.